In its work ACTS seeks to enable the Scottish churches in their common life.

 In consultation with the Members, the ACTS Trustees have formulated a number of policies for the organisation.
 These are reviewed on a regular basis.
 Copies of the policies are available to download below.
 For any further enquiries concerning the policies please contact the General Secretary.

-Please find below the ACTS Policies as agreed by the ACTS Trustees at their May 2014 meeting:
+Please find below the ACTS Policies as agreed by the ACTS Trustees: